Polaris Pro Grappling: Background

-Polaris 16: Squads 3 is an upcoming event scheduled for August 7th, 2021.
-This event will see a return to the competition being contested without the use of a gi, and will also be the first time that Team USA will appear, competing against Team UK & Ireland.
-Darragh O'Connail will return to serve as captain for Team UK & Ireland, while Geo and Richie Martinez will be taking up positions as Co-Captains for Team USA.
-This event will also be the first of the Polaris Squads events to feature preliminary matches as well as a superfight for the promotion's Heavyweight title, with the running order as follows:
+Polaris 16: Squads 3 was an event that took place on August 7, 2021.
+This event saw a return to the competition being contested without the use of a gi, and will also be the first time that Team USA will appear, competing against Team UK & Ireland.
+Darragh O'Connail returned to serve as captain for Team UK & Ireland, while Geo and Richie Martinez took up positions as Co-Captains for Team USA.
+This event was also the first of the Polaris Squads events to feature preliminary matches as well as a superfight for the promotion's Heavyweight title, with the running order as follows: